 Aug 8, 2013 ...
-Credit repair companies promise, for a fee, to clean up your credit report so you ...
-Credit reporting agencies are obligated under the Fair Credit ...
+Credit repair companies promise, for a fee, to clean up your credit ...
+The credit repair organizations then contact the credit reporting agencies to ...

 There is nothing that credit repair services can legally do for you, including removing inaccurate credit information, that you can't do for yourself for free.

 Reach active buyers and immediately increase your visibilityGet Started